How do I complain to HMRC?

 HMRC provide reasonably comprehensive guidance on the complaints process on GOV.UK.

-If you are making a complaint, we suggest that you review the undertakings given by HMRC in ‘Your Charter' to see if any have been broken and can be referred to in the complaint.
-You can find the HMRC Charter on GOV.UK.
+If you are making a complaint, we suggest that you review the undertakings given by the HMRC Charter and HMRC's principles of support for those who need extra help, to see if any have been broken and can be referred to in the complaint.

 How do I make a complaint?